runm717123/bios-ui/.github/instructions/base-instruction.instructions.md

 /apps/storybook: Storybook app for the React UI components /apps/svelte-docs : Svelte documentation app /packages/* : reusable packages
-/packages/core: Core style and shared utilities /packages/basic: React UI components
+/packages/core: Core style, theme, and shared utilities /packages/basic: React UI components
 /packages/svelte: Svelte UI components

+---
+applyTo: "**/*.ts,**/*.tsx"
+---
-# Coding Standards and Preferences
+# Coding Standards and Preferences for React

+## Coding Standards and Preferences
 - prefix className with b, example: `bButton`, `bCard`
 - when applying a class to an element, use the `className` prop with cx, example: `className={cx(bButton, className)}`
 - when creating react components, always use interface for props, and extending respective HTML element props, example: